telerik/maui-docs/controls/autocomplete/display-text.md

 <snippet id='autocomplete-clients-viewmodel'/>

-**3.** reate a class for example MyTextFormatter that inherist from Telerik.Maui.Controls.AutoComplete.IDisplayTextFormatter:
+**3.** Create a class for example MyTextFormatter that inherits from Telerik.Maui.Controls.AutoComplete.IDisplayTextFormatter:

 <snippet id='autocomplete-text-formatter-plain-class'/>